-Check out these 6 easy to diy Christmas wreaths that you can make for your front door or for displaying anywhere in your home.
+You’ll love these 6 easy to diy Christmas wreaths that you can make for your front door or for displaying anywhere in your home.

 I love adorning my front door and the interior of my home with pretty Christmas wreaths!
 Every year I challenge myself to see what I can make that’s different from all the Christmases before.
 Sometimes I start from scratch and other times I start with a readymade wreath and just zhush it up a bit.

-This roundup will give you lots of ideas and inspiration, but if you need a little help in the wreath making department, you may be interested in my post HOW TO MAKE A CHRISTMAS WREATH – DIRECTIONS FROM A PRO.
+This roundup will give you lots of ideas and inspiration, but if you need a little help in the wreath-making department, you may be interested in my post HOW TO MAKE A CHRISTMAS WREATH – DIRECTIONS FROM A PRO.

-Let’s start of with a peek of the Christmas wreath that I made for my front door this year.
+Let’s start off with a peek at one of my favorite Christmas wreaths that I’ve ever made.
+It may look complicated, but it was so easy!
 I love the bright and festive colors and the unexpected element of the branches off to one side holding a sweet cardinal.
-I’ll be sharing a full step-by-step tutorial of how I made it soon, so be on the lookout for that.
+Click HERE for the step-by-step tutorial.

-This is the wreath that I made for MY FRONT PORCH LAST YEAR.
-Part of the grapevine wreath is left exposed, but the rest of wreath is filled with a generous amount of eucalyptus stems (that were cut from a larger bush), pinecones, two types of red berries, little bits of greenery and a bow made from four different types of ribbon.
+This is the wreath that I made for MY FRONT PORCH ONE YEAR.
+Part of the grapevine wreath is left exposed, but the rest of the wreath is filled with a generous amount of eucalyptus stems (that were cut from a larger bush), pinecones, two types of red berries, little bits of greenery and a bow made from four different types of ribbon.

 - The eucalyptus and berry stems are tucked in between the vines and didn’t need to be wired or glued into place.